realworldocaml/book/book/lists-and-patterns/README.md

 - : string list = ["c"; "ml"; "mli"]
 ```

-The preceding code is also an example of an Or pattern, which allows you to
+The preceding code is also an example of an or-pattern, which allows
-have multiple subpatterns within a larger pattern.
-In this case,
+you to have multiple subpatterns within a larger pattern.
+In this
-`None | Some ("",_)` is an Or pattern.
-As we'll see later, Or patterns can be
+case, `None | Some ("",_)` is an or-pattern.
+As we'll see later,
-nested anywhere within larger patterns.
+or-patterns can be nested anywhere within larger patterns.

 #### Partitioning with List.partition_tf {#partitioning-with-list.partition_tf}